0xJagger/poc-geo-ranks/README.md

-# Geo Ranks - Knowledge Graph Tier List Maker
+# Geo Ranks - Knowledge Graph Rank Maker

-A modern tier list application that models rankings as a **property graph** and publishes them to a **decentralized knowledge graph** using the GRC-20 standard.
+A modern ranking application that models rankings as a **property graph** and publishes them to a **decentralized knowledge graph** using the GRC-20 standard.

 ## Features

 ### Core Functionality
-- **Drag & Drop Interface**: Intuitive tier list creation with HTML5 drag and drop
+- **Triple Ranking Modes**: Choose between three ranking approaches:
+  - **Tier Mode**: Drag & drop items into preset tiers (S, A, B, C, D, F) with fixed scores (6-1)
+  - **Free Scoring Mode**: Drag & drop items to a ranking area, then assign custom scores (0 or higher) with fine-grained control
+  - **Slider Mode**: Drag & drop items and use interactive sliders to rate from 1-10 with color-coded visual feedback
 - **Multiple Categories**: Pre-configured item sets including:
   - 🍕 Food
   - 🎬 Movies